 In addition, it also protects the mentioned paths and folders:

 Step 1.
-You need to first restart your Mac.
+To restart your Mac, first, shut it down completely.
 Once the Mac starts to restart, press the Command + R key combination and enter the Recovery Mode.
+This will allow you to access the built-in recovery tools and perform various tasks, including reinstalling the operating system.

 csrutil enable